 Wait until the plants are established before harvesting the leaves.
 Bulbs can be harvested one they are the size of a baseball.
 Fennel can be grown in containers that are deeper then 1 foot, only 1 plant per pot.

-Lemon Balm is a perennial herb above Zone 5 and is a member of the mint family.
-Lemon Balm likes it cool so chose a shady cool spot in the garden.
+Lemon Balm is a perennial herb above Zone 5 and is a member of the mint family, this plant likes it cool so chose a shady cool spot in the garden.
 It can also be grown in containers.

-It is a bushy plant with white flowers.
-It is advisable to remove the flowers before they go to seed as Lemon Balm can become invasive it allowed to drop seeds.
+It is a bushy plant with white flowers and is advisable to remove the flowers before they go to seed as Lemon Balm can become invasive it allowed to drop seeds.